Wireless Network & Internet

 Instructions for Connecting to DragonFly3 and Using the DragonFly3 Installation Wizard

 The DragonFly-Play network only appears in Drexel's University Housing Locations.
-No installers or registration are necessary to connect to DragonFly-Play.
+No installers or registration steps are necessary to connect home entertainment devices to DragonFly-Play.

 DragonFly is for devices and appliances (outside of the residence halls) that cannot connect to DragonFly3 or DragonFly-Play because they do not support enterprise class WPA2 and 8021.X user name authentication.
 These devices should connect to the DragonFly Wireless Network.
 Device Wi-Fi address registration is necessary to use DragonFly.